Skip to content

 The often-used EXW (Ex Works) and DDP (Delivered Duty Paid) clauses are, contrary to common assumption, only the best solution in exceptional cases.

 Agreeing DDP often leads to difficulties on the customs and tax side.
-That is particularly true for cross-border sales contracts that require export and import processing.
+That is particularly true for international sales contracts that require export and import processing.
 DDP is often agreed without the parties being aware of the difficulties caused by customs- and tax-law requirements or restrictions.
-Under DDP the seller is responsible for customs clearance, but for customs-law reasons the seller is not always entitled to actually carry out customs clearance in the buyer's country.
+Under DDP the seller is responsible for customs clearance, but for customs-law reasons the seller is not always entitled to actually carry out customs clearance in the buyer’s country.
+How to avoid customs pitfalls specifically for exports to the U.S. is shown in the article “How to Avoid U.S. Tariffs as an International Supplier”.

 The ICC has, for example, been pointing out for years that the FAS, FOB, CFR, and CIF clauses are suitable only for sea and inland-waterway transport.
-They are also a poor fit for container shipments.
+For container shipments, the ICC recommends FCA, CPT, or CIP instead.
+How FCA and CPT work in practice is shown in the article “Incoterms® 2020 FCA and CPT – Best practice”.

 The Incoterms do not address cargo securing.
 That is governed by the statutory rules of transport law.
 Under German law (Section 412(1) sentence 1 HGB), it is in principle the consignor who is responsible for transport-safe loading.
 The consignor in the sense of transport law (Section 407(2) HGB) is solely the carrier’s principal.
 That is not necessarily the seller or the loader.
 Where the buyer instructs the carrier to collect a shipment from the seller, for example, the buyer is at the same time the consignor.
 In those cases the seller is not responsible for cargo securing.